aws-samples/containerized-game-servers/workshop.md

    kubectl logs `kubectl get po | grep autopilot| awk '{print $1}'`
    ```

    After few minutes, we can start seeing metrics populated in cloudwatch.
+   Using CloudWatch console, discover the `multiplayersample` CloudWatch namespace under Custom Namespaces.
+There are five metrics that help us to assess the system health.
+   * `num_of_gs` - Describes the predicated number of game-server that was set on the cluster.
+   * `current_gs_demand` - Describes the current demand for game-servers by players.
+   * `num_of_nodes` - Describes the number of EC2 instances allocated.
+   * `false-positive` - Counter of cases where the predictions `num_of_gs` was smaller than `current_gs_demand` and could cause live session interruption.